Co-Chair: Brian Davis (He/Him/His), Administrative Assistant, UW Center for Health Equity, Diversity and Inclusion. Mission and Governance committee.

 Domenico A. Minotti (He/Him/His), MSW, MD, MPH, Retired.
 Connections committee, Facilities taskforce.

 Dustin Akers (He/Him/His), Senior Transit-Oriented Development Project Manager, Sound Transit.
 Mission and Governance committee, Facilities taskforce.

 Janell Jordan (They/Them/Theirs), King County Project Manager, School’s Out Washington.
 Connections committee.

 Ronn Arii (He/Him/His), Sr. Technical Program Manager, AIM Consulting.
 Mission & Governance committee.

 Trey Rabun, MSW (He/Him/His) Foster Care Services Supervisor at Amara.
 Connections committee.

 Whitney Fraser (She/Her/Hers), Principal Scientist, Lodestone Environmental Consulting LLC.
 Connections committee.

 As community members and volunteers, Gay City’s Board of Directors use their diverse perspectives, experiences, and identities to inform and promote the organization.

-Board members are expected to fully lead and participate in fundraising, community outreach activities, and strategic planning to ensure the financial stability of the agency.
-They are generous to the fullest extent they can be, not just with financial contributions, but with their time, leadership, energy and community/ network connections.
+Directors are expected to fully lead and participate in fundraising, community outreach activities, and strategic planning to ensure the financial stability of the agency.
+They are generous to the fullest extent they can be, not just with financial contributions, but with their time, leadership, energy and community/network connections.
 They truly champion the organization’s mission, vision, and values.

 During a term, members may serve on the same or different committees, as space and distribution permit.
 Each committee will work to incorporate the infrastructure, programmatic, and sustainability strategic goals in their work.